raspberrypilearning/getting-started-with-guis/en/step_11.md

 ## Review

-You have now learnt how to use some simple GUI widgets.
-The full code for this part of the guide can be found [here](resources/gui_test.py) if you want to see a full working example.
+You have now learnt how to use simple GUI widgets.
+This is the full code for this part of the guide:

 ```python
 from guizero import App, Text, TextBox, PushButton, Slider, Picture